mikeal/ZDAG/SPEC.md

 ### CIDV1-COMPRESSION

+One problem with CID's in general is that they contain a lot of duplicate prefix information.
+Blocks tend to link to only a few prefixes yet CID's consume at least 3 bytes worth of prefix per CID ( version, codec, hash function).

+The CID sorting algorithm sorts CIDv1's by common prefix.
+We then use sequencing rules to parse every subsequent CID's hash digest until we encounter another prefix or the end of the link header.

-CIDv0 entries are prefixed by 1, then their codec and hashing function VARINTs, then a **series** of digests using the same DELTA compression rules for the length as CIDv0.
+CIDv1 prefix begins with 1, then the codec VARINT, then the hashing function VARINTs, then a **series** of digests using the same DELTA compression rules for the length as CIDv0 (DELTA + 2).

-This means every digest is grouped together and sorted length first.

 Parsing the digest series is as easy as reading a VARINT and:

 * if it's 0 the link header is terminated
-* if it's 1 this series of digests has ended and a new digest is next
+* if it's 1 this series of digests has ended and a new prefix is next
 * if it's 2 or greater then it's the DELTA length -2.

-We can't shave any bytes by not writing the subsequent lengths because we wouldn't have anything for termination .
-We need 1 for termination of the sequence anyway so we might as well use DELTA +2 again in order to compress down the length as well.

-This DELTA compression of the CID length is rarely going to show gains since hashes are rarely above the 1b VARINT threshold, so outside of whacky inline CID use cases you won't save much.
-But We've got the DELTA algorithm around anyway, might as well use it consistently and shave a few bytes off of large identity multihashes :)
+This DELTA compression of the CID length is rarely going to show gains since hashes lengths are rarely above the 1b VARINT threshold, so outside of whacky inline CID use cases you won't save much.
+But we've got the DELTA algorithm around anyway, might as well use it consistently and shave a few bytes off of large identity multihashes :)

 ```